We the People

 Do I need the textbooks to participate?

-No, the textbook is not required because all research can be done using outside resources.
-However, all the questions students are asked in the simulated Congressional hearing are rooted in the We the People textbook.
+However, all the questions students are asked in the simulated Congressional hearings are rooted in the We the People textbook.
 Using the textbook will make it easier to guide the students in their research.
 Contact the Center for Civic Education to learn more about ordering e-books or printed books.
+They also have a Resource Center for the Middle School and High School textbooks that includes primary sources, videos, unit overviews, videos from National Finals, relevant court cases, and more, separated by unit & by lesson to follow the textbook

 I don’t want to compete, but I want to give my students the opportunity to participate.
 What are my options?